 Cyber espionage on political leaders is becoming more and more prevalent in today’s world.
 As technology advances, so does the ability to spy on those in positions of power.

-Cyber espionage involves a variety of tactics that can use to gather confidential information from political leaders.
+Cyber espionage involves a variety of tactics that can be used to gather confidential information from political leaders.

 Generally, these can range from gathering data through online hacking, social engineering attacks, malware, etc. For example, hackers may use phishing emails or malicious software to access valuable information such as passwords or financial details.